Jewish Community Council

 Jewish Community Councils (JCCs) are a form of local Jewish organization with the purpose of safeguarding Jewish rights, and assisting local residents.
 Jewish Community Councils were mostly formed in the 1940s.

 Activities

 Jewish organizations are locally based, though they do play a role in coordinating activities with national Jewish organizations.
 JCCs focus on assisting local Jewish community and safeguarding Jewish rights.
 Recently, Jewish Community Councils have helped out locals in the aftermath of Hurricane Sandy.

 Jewish Community Councils

 Jewish Community Councils are located in a number of cities in the United States.
 In New York City alone, there are 24 JCCs.

 New York

-According to the Met Council's JCC listings, there are 24 Jewish Community Councils in New York City's five boroughs.
+According to the Metropolitan Council on Jewish Poverty's JCC listings, there are 24 Jewish Community Councils in New York City's five boroughs.